Right-of-Way Surveys in Sumter County

 Why Do Sumter County Properties Need Professional Right-of-Way Surveys?

-Our team of licensed Professional Surveyors and Mappers (PSM) serves Sumter County's 579 square miles, from Bushnell to surrounding communities.
+Our licensed Professional Surveyor and Mapper (PSM) serves Sumter County's 557.1 square miles of land area, from Bushnell to surrounding communities.
 We coordinate with the Building Division and local recording offices to ensure your survey meets all county requirements.

 Sumter County Survey Challenges